INVI ATLAS #1: Do you have a crazy problem?

 Causes and solutions in theory versus reality.
 Adapted from Virpi@businessillustrator.com

-These problems have been addressed for years, but traditional policy tools have fallen short.
-Therefore, other policy tools are needed that create better opportunities for collaboration, experimentation and faster feedback from the implementation chain.
-A way that enables the involvement of relevant actors across all interfaces - from the politicians who enact policy at the front door of democracy all the way to the practitioners and citizens who implement and experience the consequences of policy at the back door of democracy.
+Attempts have been made to address these problems for years, but traditional political tools have fallen short.
+Therefore, other political tools are needed to create better opportunities for collaboration, experimentation, and faster feedback from the implementation chain.
+A way that enables the involvement of relevant actors across all interfaces – from the politicians who adopt policy at the front door of democracy, to the practitioners and citizens who implement and experience the consequences of policy at the back door of democracy.

-This is the first article in the 'INVI ATLAS' series, where we take you through INVI's atlas of tools to help you navigate wicked problems.
-In the series, you'll get answers on how to get started tackling problems that can't be tamed by classic solutions.
+This is the first article in the series 'INVI ATLAS', where we take you through INVI's atlas of tools that help you navigate wicked .
+In this series, you will find answers on how to get started tackling problems that cannot be solved using classic solutions.

-We start with the most basic question: When is a problem really wild?
+Let's start with the most basic question: Do you really have a serious problem?

 What is a wild problem?